arqrepostxt/PYENCDECB64/README.md

 ```

-# Guide Tutorial to build the exe binary for windows
+# Guide Tutorial to how to make .exe from python script
 After installed the requirements, run the bellow command on your terminal 'pyinstaller'
 ```
 pyinstaller -onefile  -windowed --pyencdecbase64.py